-- A. All name badges must include the student's first and last name.
-At no time are students authorized to cover or alter his/her name or any other information on the name badge. - B. Nursing students in N342 (Mental Health) and social work practicum students are issued a first-name only badge to be used during their time on the clinical floor only.
+- A. All name badges must include the student's first name.
+At no time are students authorized to cover or alter his/her name or any other information on the name badge. - B. Nursing students in N342 (Mental Health) and social work practicum students are issued a name badge to be used during their time on the clinical floor only.
 This badge does not grant students access to the Methodist College building.
-Students are required to wear their badge with both first and last names at all times other than when in these designated experiences.
-This badge must be returned to Campus Safety upon completion of the experience. - C. Name badges must be worn so that they are easily seen by others.
+Students are required to always wear their Methodist College badge.
+The clinical floor badge must be returned to Campus Safety upon completion of the experience. - C. Name badges must be worn so that they are easily seen by others.
 Name badges may be attached to approved clips and/or necklace name badge holders but must be worn above the waist.